 Potential expats will no doubt have many questions about moving to Malaysia.
-From finding employment to minimum salaries and travel requirements to language barriers, here are answers to some of the most frequently asked questions about expat life in Malaysia.
+From travel requirements and language barriers to work and schools, below are answers to some of the most frequently asked questions about expat life in Malaysia.

-Is Kuala Lumpur the only place that I would be able to find employment?
+Is Kuala Lumpur the only place where I would be able to find employment?

-Companies located in both Kuala Lumpur and the greater Kuala Lumpur area, otherwise known as the Klang Valley, employ many expats.
-There is also a significant expat community in Johor Bahru just north of Singapore.
-Many foreigners choose to retire in Malaysia, which means that some areas, such as Malaka and Pulau Pinang, have a fair amount of expats, as does Ipor.
+Companies located in both the city of Kuala Lumpur and the greater Kuala Lumpur area, otherwise known as the Klang Valley, employ many expats.
+There is also a significant expat community in Johor Bahru, just north of Singapore.

 The Malaysian population is a mix of various ethnicities, with the first language of much of the population being either Malay, Mandarin or Tamil.
 As part of the country's colonial heritage, English is also widely spoken and is the official language in the business world.